Position

 How to become a Instructional Designer?

-First, gaining a solid educational foundation is essential.
+First, gain a solid educational foundation.
 Most instructional designers hold at least a bachelor's degree in education, instructional design, or a related field.
-This education provides the necessary knowledge of learning theories and instructional strategies.
-Second, developing practical skills through internships or entry-level positions can offer valuable experience.
-This hands-on work helps in understanding the real-world application of instructional design principles.
+Some may also have a master's degree.
+This education provides the necessary background in learning theories and instructional strategies.

 1. Earn a relevant degree.